 If helping the community is part of your brand identity and you’re committed to doing that long term, telling people that is ok.
 In the example from Social Media Today, a mortgage company contacted its customers to tell them they were taking Coronavirus very seriously.
 But how does that help the customer?
 Did they provide info about mortgage payments if you can’t work?
 No. It’s a marketing message, and not a very successful one.

 How to avoid this?
 Use your platform to provide sector-specific information.
 Run a small business?
 Maybe the information from Welsh Government about business rates relief is worth sharing.
-If you’re selling something, perhaps discuss your policies on delivery and handling stock; Royal Mail have updated their practices as a result of Coronavirus outbreak.
+If you’re selling something, perhaps discuss your policies on delivery and handling stock.
 If you’re a grocer and you’re offering home deliveries?
 That makes sense, and is a great thing to do.
 Perhaps you can provide a list of available goods and contact details.